zhorifiandi/zhorifiandi.github.io/_posts/2024-09-01-solve-stuck-systems-flow-using-saga-pattern.md

 ---
 title: Avoid Manual Reconciliation, Solve Stuck Systems Flow using Saga Pattern
 excerpt: Have you ever encountered case where you need to do manual reconciliation when your systems break?
-This often happen in transactional flow, in which every requests matter.
+This often happens in transactional flow, in which every request matters.
 Implementing saga pattern will help reduce manual intervention, improves system reliability, and ensures smooth user experiences when things go wrong.
 categories: software-architecture
 tags:
     - Software Architecture